dspeterson/dory/doc/troubleshooting.md

 `http://dory_host:9090/msg_debug/truncate_files`.

-Once debug logging is started, it will automatically stop when either the time limit specified by `--msg_debug_time_limit N` expires or the debug logfile size limit specified by `--msg_debug_byte_limit N` is reached.
+Once debug logging is started, it will automatically stop when either the time limit specified by `<timeLimit>` expires or the debug logfile size limit specified by `<byteLimit>` is reached.
 As with discard logfiles, keys and values are written in base64 encoded form.

 ### Other Tools